OmkumarSolanki/INFO6150_Solanki_Omkumar_Dhirenbhai_002841552/Assignment5/ReadMe.txt

 1. Variables
 	like any other programming languages, SASS also has variables and it can be used multiple times.
-It increases the readibility and editability.
+It increases the readibility and editability. when we need to edit a value, we need to change at only one location and it affects the whole projects.
+Used: _Config.scss Line No: 4-13.

 2. Custom Properties
-	It allows us to create a very different declaration for css. we can create it and use it by using var
+	It allows us to create a very different declaration for css. we can create it and use it by using var.
+Created font-style and border radius variable with the help of Custom Properties.
+I am using it for giving border radius in the Courses Offered and Used the font style variable in all grid and flex elements
+Used: _Config.scss Line No: 38, 40, 62, 81

 3. Nesting
 	If a element is the children of a bigger element, then we can write them inside the loop to give specific css.
+I have used in all my grid and flex components for styling different internal components and to position them at desired position.
+Used: _Config.scss Line No: 32, 49, 54, 73
+      _header.scss Line No: 12, 26
+      _Style.scss Line No: 14, 76, 127, 178

 4. Interpolation
 	Use of #{} for dynamic css creation like javascript